delpinolisette/delpinolisette.github.io/ruby.md

 * Web Framekwork Pipeline:
     - Routes -> Parsing -> Controller -> View
         - Step 1: define routes inside `config/routes.rb`
-    - create the `controller` file, with class and methods
+        - Step 2:create the `controller` file, with class and methods
             + has access to **`params` hash** [params hash](https://gorails.com/episodes/the-params-hash) + definition:
                 * params hash is the collection of data that comes through with the http request
                 * forms, get request parameters, urls, gets data into the params hash
             + controller methods provide data
         - Step 3: Create the view folder and file
             + differences between `<%= >` and `<% %>`
             + TODO - when you find out difference )i think one is embedded html

 * The CRUD Pipeline: